Combi steamer

-Combi steamers (also called combi-steamers, hot-air steamers, combination steam-convection ovens, or simply combi ovens) are cooking appliances typically used in professional catering or food service operations.
-Combi steamers can produce both dry (convection) and moist (steam) heat, and are capable of shifting between them automatically during the cooking process.
-It can be used to simultaneously steam vegetables or potatoes quickly and gently, while also roasting or braising meat and fish, or baking bread.
+Combi steamers (also called combi-steamers, hot-air steamers, combination steam-convection ovens, or simply combi ovens) are combination ovens that expand upon standard convection ovens in that they can also generate conventional moist steam or superheated steam and are capable of shifting between cooking modes automatically during the cooking process.
+They can be used to simultaneously steam vegetables or potatoes quickly and gently, while also roasting or braising meat and fish, or baking bread.
 The appliance is fit for many culinary applications, including baking, roasting, grilling, steaming, braising, blanching and poaching.
-Combi steamers expand upon standard convection ovens in that they also generate steam or a combination of steam and superheated steam.
+These devices are cooking appliances typically used in professional catering or food service operations.
 They help gastronomy-industry professionals bridge the gap between economy and menu diversity while also maintaining the desired food quality.

 The term convection oven is frequently used in connection with these appliances; however, standard convection ovens cook using only a fan to circulate the hot air around the food, without the additional steaming function.